 Katia D. Bowman is a Taylor Porter partner who practices primarily civil and appellate litigation.
 She has defended the interests of public and private clients in personal injury, insurance defense, contract disputes, public utilities, unfair trade practice, civil rights, education, retaliation, defamation, wrongful termination, discrimination, and general tort matters.
 Katia’s litigation practice includes experience with electronic discovery, pre-trial motions, trials, appeals, and settlements.

-Within Taylor Porter, Katia serves as Chair of the Diversity Committee and as Vice Chair of the Recruiting Committee.
+Katia is a member of the current class of the Baton Rouge Business Report Executive Leadership Academy.
 In 2016, Katia was named among the "Top Forty Under 40" by the Baton Rouge Business Report.

 Katia is fluent in English, French and Haitian Creole.
 She is a registered Haitian Creole Language Court Interpreter for the Louisiana Supreme Court.
 Katia is also conversant in Spanish.

 Within Taylor Porter, Katia serves as a member of the Diversity Committee.
 Katia also serves as a member of the Diversity Committee of the Baton Rouge Area Chamber (BRAC).
 Katia has served on the DRI Planning Committee for the Annual Diversity for Success Seminar and Expo.